PKWA LAW – FAMILY & DIVORCE LAWYERS IN SINGAPORE

 The Plaintiff and the Defendant have lived apart for a continuous period of at least 4 years.
 No consent is required from the Defendant.

-Once you have obtained your divorce, the court process moves to the second stage.
+Once you have obtained your divorce in a contested divorce, the court process moves to the second stage.
 This is the stage where the court decides on ancillary issues such as children custody, property division and money issues.

-- custody, care and control of children and access (such as visitation rights); and
+- custody, care and control of children and access.

 In deciding on the division of matrimonial assets, the Court will take into consideration various factors including:-